slothoth/Fall-From-Heaven/README.md

   - [x] modifier to reduce healing on golem units     copy vampire mechanic without pillage part.
   - [ ] lua event for mages with enchant 1 to repair   Just an extra spell with one more condition
   - [x] Barnaxus Golem Modifier attachment, do it by Great general aoe but like range 99
-  - [ ] implemented but untested as needs windows
   - [x] stop golems upgrading by making them uniques, not replacers, and banning unit they would replace
   ##### Grigori:
   plural unit upgrade paths (archer, warrior, scout, cavalry) possible for Adventurer, blocked religous units, unique great person type
-  - [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.
   - [x] Blocked units (as opposed to replaced)
-  - [ ] Great adventurer spawning system, just replace Great Writers with it?
+  - [x] Great adventurer spawning system, just replace Great Writers with it?
+Implemented, now need a modifier to ban everyone else getting them.
+Like Maori
    ##### Sidar:
   Level 6 + units can retire as shades, who can act as free Great Person Specialist, so a repeatable building that provides yields and gp points
   - [ ] Button for all units if level 6 and Sidar to convert to Shade.
 Then just use Great Person Specialist system already set up